ar8372/Image-Feature-extraction-using-Reinforcement-Learning/README.md

  * Assign pixels to grids
  * Assign reward to each state
  * Find optimal point of the figure
+ * Calculate return
- * Calculate return and using it to extract features
+ * Use it to extract features
- * At the end we get 4 features corresponding to each image
+ * At the end we get a set of 4 features corresponding to each image